yunjie-sysu/REGEN/README.md

 ```

 ## Main Results
+We evaluate REGEN across three domains—**Math** (GSM8K, MATH), **Code** (HumanEval, MBPP), and **Alignment** (IFEval)—using Qwen2.5-1.5B-Instruct as the base model.
+REGEN is compared against Behavior Cloning (BC) and Multi-Teacher On-Policy Distillation (MOPD).

 <div align=center>
 <img width="800" alt="image" src="docs/main_result.png">
 </div>

+- REGEN performs on par with MOPD across all benchmarks while substantially outperforming BC, particularly on Code and Alignment.
+- REGEN achieves competitive accuracy with considerably higher training efficiency than MOPD, as it eliminates the need for online teacher inference during training.
 ## Acknowledgment

 Our work is built on the following codebases, and we are deeply grateful for their contributions.